tragisch/bazel-registry/README.md

 ## About
-Tryout to understand how a bazel registry works.

-Bazel-registry for common non-Bazel libraries.
+A small Bazel-registry for common non-Bazel libraries.
-Build patches currently for MacOS.
+- Native Build patches
+- MacOS and Linux (Windows not tested).
+- Focus on C-Developer

 ## How to use